John Erickson (historian): Edinburgh Conversations

-In recognition of Erickson's achievement, Sir Michael Eliot Howard declared that ‘Nobody deserves more credit for the ultimate dissolution of the misunderstandings that brought the Cold War to an end and enabled the peoples of Russia and their western neighbours to live in peace.’
+Although both sides approached the initial meeting with suspicion, Erickson's relationships with people in both the West and the Soviet Union and his insistence upon "academic rules" contributed to their success.
+Sir Michael Eliot Howard declared that "Nobody deserves more credit [than Erickson] for the ultimate dissolution of the misunderstandings that brought the Cold War to an end and enabled the peoples of Russia and their western neighbours to live in peace."